cartesi/rollups-graphql/README.md

 ## Description

-Exposes the High Level GraphQL reader API in the endpoint `http://127.0.0.1:8080/graphql`.
+Exposes the GraphQL reader API in the endpoint `http://127.0.0.1:8080/graphql`.
 You may access this address to use the GraphQL interactive playground in your web browser.
 You can also make POST requests directly to the GraphQL API.
 For instance, the command below gets the number of inputs.